Atascadero town

 In the downtown area there are some cute cafes on one block of Entrada Ave where it meets El Camino Real.
 Bramble Pie Co (closed Mondays) has mint green chairs and little plants in white pots, plus big windows with a colorful view of the street and the hillside with tall trees beyond.
 Their brisket or chorizo and potato empanadas and seasonal fruit pies/cobblers are very delicious, some of the best ever.
 The crust is really incredible.
 They also play good music!
 On warm days, sit outside in the afternoon shade on their front patio.
 Everyone is friendly in Atascadero so you can have a chat with people you meet.

 Other spots to try are: Dark Nektar Coffee, LOL Yogurt, Colony Deli, Cielo Italian, Ancient Owl Beer Garden, which has a cute outdoor area, and Bru Coffeehouse, which has outdoor seating.
 Back Porch Bakery does not have a back porch!
 It has a dark interior that is not very appealing, but its French bakery items are decent.
 The Pottery looks like a cute place to make clay items.
 Whiskey & June is a bar with a jukebox and pool table.
-Hush-Harbor Artisan Bakery has been around for a long time, and is in a shopping plaza nearby.
+Hush-Harbor Artisan Bakery has been popular for a long time, and is in a shopping plaza nearby.
 Malibu Brew is on the other side of the Sunken Gardens and has big windows.
 SloDoCo is a fun donut shop a little further down.
 A two minute drive further down El Camino Real is Thai Elephant- the pineapple red curry is delicious and the only good meal, so don't come unless you are going to order it.

 Traffic Way, parallel to Entrada Ave, has a few stores, such as Traffic Record Store whose owners are very clued in about the music scene around town.